stevecoppens/RealTimeTutor/README.md

 A basic Python app for having voice conversations with Google's Gemini 2.0 AI model.
 Features real-time voice input and text-to-speech responses.

+*Note: the full-stack version of this playground is still WIP.
+Please only use the Standalone script for now.*

 https://github.com/user-attachments/assets/82228033-fcfb-4730-9723-3ed09e1979a2

 ## Getting Your Gemini API Key